How to Make a Cat Hammock

-- Repeat until all 4 straps are secured in place.
+- Repeat until all four straps are secured in place.

 As in the picture above, with right sides together you want to make a "sandwich" of the fabric before sewing.
 As so:

-- second layer = other fabric, with right side facing previous layer (means wrong side is facing you)
+- Second layer: Other fabric, with right side facing the previous layer (means the wrong side is facing you)

 The last step is to slip stitch the opening closed.
 You're done!

 How to Hang the Hammocks in the Cage